TavishRja/Landing-page/README.md

-Hey ,there it was a first project created by me.
+Hey ,it was my first project.
 It was a landing page of a mern stack development'